wwwhtml/hp-2910al-switch-firmware-upgrade/README.md

 05. To see what version do you have running: <b>show version</b>

-06. To see what version is the primary and secondary firmware:<b>show flash</b>
+06. To see what version is the primary and secondary firmware: <b>show flash</b>

-07. To iniciate the download of the firmware from the TFTP server (for this tutorial the tftp server IP is 192.168.0.193, and firmware to upgrade is to w_15_14_0018.swi). example:<br>
-<b>copy tftp flash 192.168.0.193 W_15_14_0018.swi</b>
+07. To iniciate the download of the firmware from the TFTP server (for this tutorial the tftp server IP is 192.168.0.193, and firmware to upgrade is to w_15_14_0018.swi):<b> copy tftp flash 192.168.0.193 W_15_14_0018.swi</b>

 08. Then press ENTER.